To provide you with the best experience, cookies are used on this site. Find out more here.

 A group of memorials on Mount Longdon commemorate the battle fought by 3 Para for this hilltop, overlooking Stanley from the northwest.
 The stone block with sculptured metal flowers is a unique memorial in the Islands.
 Below the summit cross are…

-5. Add Christ Church Cathedral to your Itinerary
+14. Add HMS Coventry Memorial to your Itinerary

 Stanley